nroduit/weasis-pacs-connector/README.md

 * Used [weasis-dicom-tools](https://github.com/nroduit/weasis-dicom-tools) (based on dcm4che3) for building the manifest
 * Starting Weasis and building manifest are executed in parallel (improve the time to get the images)
-* The manifest is not embedded any more in the jnlp, only an url with an id can be called once within 5 min.
+* The manifest is not embedded any more by default in the jnlp, only an url with an id can be called once within 5 min.
 That means clicking on a jnlp a second time won't show any images (this behavior is desirable for security reasons as most browsers downloads jnlp)
 * Configure the maximum number of manifests treated simultaneous and the maximum life time of a building manifest process (5 min by default)
 * Error messages (when building the manifest) are transmitted to the viewer via the manifest
 * New context (_/IHEInvokeImageDisplay_) compliant to the [IHE IID profile](http://www.ihe.net/Technical_Framework/upload/IHE_RAD_Suppl_IID.pdf)